 - Retain value: People don't consider that an extended warranty means a car is kept up over time, and therefore worth more down the road.
 It's an investment in your car.

 - Why not?: If it sounds like a good idea and it is in your price range, you've got nothing to lose.

 If you think an extended warranty is for you, you should explore your options.
 There are insurance agents that sell extended warranties.
 You don’t have to buy from the agent at the dealership.

-Independent agents, like those at Trusted Choice, can help you get an even better price.
+Independent insurance agents can help you get an even better price.

 A dealership may also try and sell you car insurance, gap insurance or credit life insurance.
 The general rule is that insurance policies are also better purchased from an independent insurance agent who can customize a policy to fit your unique needs.
 Independent agents will be there to help you with claims too, unlike dealer representatives.